-8.6 Quality Management
+7.6 Quality Management

-Note 1: Provisions for the implementation of quality management in WIGOS are provided in section 2.6 of this Manual.
+Note 1: Provisions for the implementation of quality management in WIGOS are provided in section 2.6.
 These apply to all WIGOS component observing systems including the WHOS.

 Note 2: The WMO Hydrology and Water Resources Programme has developed material on the implementation of the WMO Quality Management Framework in Hydrology and for adopting this in national operations.
 Some Members have achieved compliance with the ISO 9001:2008 standard and examples have been documented to assist other Members.